BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

 setting up kubernetes on a local machine.
 </summary>

-Kubernetes is a series of containers, CLI's and configurations. there are different installations packages, but we will focus on the easiest one to install for learnning purposes.
+Kubernetes is a series of containers, CLI's and configurations. there are different installations packages, but we will focus on the easiest one to install for learning purposes.

-Docker desktop is probably the easiest think to use, otherwise, we can use Docker toolboox or MicroK8s. we can also use online options such as play-with-k8s and katakoda.
+Docker desktop is probably the easiest think to use, otherwise, we can use Docker toolbox or MicroK8s. we can also use online options such as play-with-k8s and katakoda.

 docker desktop is easy to install and manages installations of the correct version of kubernetes, and can help with resources management.
-Minikube is another tool to run kubernetes, which has similar syntax to docker, but doesn't have kubectl out of the box. for linux we can use microK8s. it uses snap for installtion (rather than apt or yum). to access kubectl we need to prefix it, but we can alias this in the bash profile file.
+Minikube is another tool to run kubernetes, which has similar syntax to docker, but doesn't have kubectl out of the box. for linux we can use microK8s. it uses snap for installation (rather than apt or yum). to access kubectl we need to prefix it, but we can alias this in the bash profile file.
 ```sh
 #alias kubectl
 alias kubectl=microk8s.kubectl